top of page

 He has attended several specialized schools over the years and is a graduate of the United States Drug Enforcement Administration’s Drug Unit Commanders Academy, located in Quantico, Virginia.
 The California Narcotic Officers’ Association has recognized him twice as the “Narcotic Officer of the Year.”

-Sergeant Banning has been certified by the University of California at Davis to instruct Department of Homeland Security courses and is a certificated instructor for the California Commission on Peace Officers Standards and Training.
+Sergeant Banning has been certified by the University of California, Davis, to instruct Department of Homeland Security courses and is a certificated instructor with the California Commission on Peace Officer Standards and Training.

 Sergeant Banning instructed at the California State Department of Justice’s Advanced Training Center for over 17 years.
 Sergeant Banning instructed for a number of years at the Regional Counter-Drug Training Academy located at the Meridian Naval Air Station in Mississippi.
 Sergeant Banning is an adjunct instructor for Humboldt State University and for the State Center Community College District located in Fresno, Ca.

-Sergeant Banning presents DPrep’s Critical Incident Response Courses a national level and has taught throughout the entire United States.
+Sergeant Banning presents DPrep’s Critical Incident Response Courses nationwide and has taught throughout the United States.

 In October of 2010, Sergeant Banning was selected to serve as an Advisory Committee Member to the California Commission on Peace Officers Standards and Training and continues to serve in that capacity.